WesamNakhla/Team-Rhea/README.md

 ## Features

 ### Import Frame
-- **Drag and Drop:** Users can drag and drop memory dump files directly into the GUI.
+- **Drag and Drop:** Users can drag and drop memory dump files directly into the GUI..
 - **Browse Functionality:** Alternatively, users can browse their filesystem to select a memory dump file.

 ### Workspace Frame